hbctraining/scRNA-seq_online/lessons/06_SC_SCT_normalization.md

 ```

 Please note that in the for loop above, we specify that `vst.flavor = "v2"` to use the updated version of SCT. "v2" was introduced in early 2022, and is now commonly used.
 This update improves:
-* speed and memory consumption,
+* speed and memory consumption
-* the stability of parameter estimates,
+* the stability of parameter estimates
-* the identification of variable features, and
+* variable feature identification in subsequent steps

 For more information, please see the [Seurat vignette's section on SCTransform, v2 regularization](https://satijalab.org/seurat/articles/sctransform_v2_vignette.html).